Region

 • Close the gap in the coverage of glasses

-Goal 4: Effective and timely treatment for diabetic retinopathy and other eye conditions is accessible to all Aboriginal and Torres Strait Islander Peoples
+Goal 4: Effective and timely treatment for diabetic retinopathy and other eye conditions is accessible to all Aboriginal and Torres Strait Islander peoples.

 Diabetes is a significant health problem for Aboriginal and Torres Strait Islander Peoples.
 It is recommended that people with diabetes receive an eye examination every year so diabetic retinopathy (DR) can be detected and treated before it causes permanent vision loss or blindness.